JetBrains/Qodana/topics/cloud-configure-for-os-projects.md

 In your team, create a <a href="cloud-projects.xml">project</a>.
 </step>
 <step>
-In the project, generate a project token to uniquely identify the project.
-To do this, click <menupath>Generate token</menupath>.
+In the project, click <menupath>Generate token</menupath> to generate a project token.

 <img src="qc-generate-token.png" dark-src="qc-generate-token_dark.png" alt="Generate the project token" width="706" border-effect="line"/>
 </step>